sjelms/bibtex-to-markdown/titles/@Brown2014-ri.md

 ---

 > [!bibliography]
-> Brown, Peter C, Roediger, III, Henry L, Mark A McDaniel.
-Unknown Year.
-“Make it stick -  The science of successful learning.” "[[Harvard University Press]]"
+> Brown, Peter C, Henry L Roediger III, Mark A McDaniel.
+2014.
+“Make it stick: The science of successful learning.” [[Harvard University Press]]

 > [!abstract]
 > Discusses the best methods of learning, describing how rereading and rote repetition are counterproductive and how such techniques as self-testing, spaced retrieval, and finding additional layers of information in new material can enhance learning.